 The inner layer of the upper body is the next part.
 It’s important to choose a good quality that feels both comfortable against the skin and effectively ensures that the sweat reaches the next layer.
-Outside of the inner layer you should have a T-shirt in a material that absorb sweat but doesn’t get too heavy – unlike a cotton T-shirt.
-At the top of your upper body you need another insulating layer – a running jacket – that protects you from water and wind.
+Outside of the inner layer, you should have a T-shirt in a material that absorbs sweat but doesn’t get too heavy – unlike a cotton T-shirt.
+At the top of your upper body, you need another insulating layer – a running jacket – that protects you from water and wind.
 It doesn’t have to be the expensive Gore-Tex, even that it would be good – there are many cheaper alternatives as well.
 As a start you can Click on the image for more info.